 Notes.
 The reported estimates are minimum wage elasticities for share with family income under various multiples of the federal poverty threshold.
 These estimates are from linear probability models that regress an indicator for having family income below multiples (between 0.50 and 1.75) of the federal poverty threshold on distributed lags of log minimum wage and covariates.
 The medium-run and long-run elasticities are calculated by summing the contemporaneous up to two- and three-year lagged log minimum wage coefficients, respectively, and then dividing by the sample proportion under the family income cutoff.
-The regression specification includes state fixed effects, division-specific year effects, state-specific indicator for each recession year, state-specific linear trends, and state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, marital status, family size, number of children, education level, Hispanic status, and gender), and are weighted by March CPS person weights. <HS refers to individuals without a high school or lesser schooling.
-State-cluster-robust standard errors in parentheses.
+The regression specification includes state fixed effects, division-specific year effects, state-specific indicator for each Great Recession year, state-specific linear trends, and state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, marital status, family size, number of children, education level, Hispanic status, and gender), and are weighted by March CPS person weights. <HS refers to individuals without a high school degree, while <HS under 30 further restricts to individuals under 30 years of age. \leq HS refers to individuals with high school or lesser schooling.
+State-cluster-robust standard errors in parentheses. p < 0.10, p < 0.5, p < 0.01